ShAd0W20/Vue-login/README.md

 ### Backend config

 ```
-In order to configure the backend you will have to create a config.php file with your db info.
+In order to configure the backend you will have to create a config.php file in the root directory of the project with your db info.
 Variable names on ajax.php line 12
 ```